Frique/N1-Berend/README.md

-Please switch back to the default theme until N1-Berend is made compatible with the new N1 0.4.4.

 ![Preview 1](preview1@2x.png)

 I was like "What?
 I can style a mac app with CSS?
 Yes, plz."
 So here's version 1.0 as the result of a double weekend project.

-This theme has been tested on OSX 10.10.5, in N1 version 0.3.45.
+This theme has been tested on OSX 10.10.5, in N1 version 0.4.5.

 ### Instructions
 - [Install N1](https://www.nylas.com/n1)
 - [Download the theme](https://github.com/Frique/N1-Berend/releases)
 - Visit the N1 settings
 - Open the "Select theme" dropdown, select "Install a theme" and point to the downloaded folder
+- It is advised to restart N1 to avoid visual glitches after switching theme

 ### Issues
 - Check back here if your issue has been fixed in the newest version